This story was originally published and last updated .

 - 2 Games

-20 of the best Google Play Pass apps and games currently available
+Google Play Pass roundup: 25 of the best apps and games currently available on the service

-Google Play Pass arrived this week as an answer to Apple Arcade.
-Google boasts that over 350 apps and games are included with the monthly subscription service, though so far we've only been able to catalog around 250 or so.
-Google being Google, many of these titles are rather lackluster, which makes it difficult to know if the subscription is worth it.
-So in order to help everyone out, I've gone through the entire list of available titles to pick out a few of the standouts to create this roundup.
-Below you'll find 20 of the better apps and games available through the service, hand-picked by yours truly.
+Google Play Pass is a subscription service ($4.99 per month) that offers access to a vast selection of apps and games minus any advertisements and in-app purchases.
+Seeing that this service recently expanded to ten new territories, I've dug up a few of the more recent and notable listings for our Play Pass roundup.
+Initially, Google offered about 350 or so apps and games, but at this point, we've tracked at least 538 of them, and the list keeps growing.
+Of course, Google being Google, many of these titles are somewhat lackluster, which makes it difficult to know if the Play Pass subscription is worth it.
+So in order to help everyone out, I've gone through the entire updated list of available titles to add in a few of the more noteworthy listings to our Play Pass roundup.
+Below you'll find 25 of the best apps and games currently available through the Play Pass service, hand-picked by yours truly.
 For your convenience, I've broken this list up by apps and games to keep things simple.

 Tasker hardly needs an introduction.
 It's essentially the go-to solution for anyone that wants to automate their Android experience.
 You can expect over 200 built-in actions, as well as a bunch of loops, variables, and conditions, which makes it easy to automate just about any process on your device.
 So if you'd like to gain more control over your machine without having to root, Tasker is the #1 choice.